 Employer group size is determined by answering the following questions:

-- Does an employer have less than 20 full-time and/or part-time employees on their “payroll” and are not part of a multi-employer group health plan?
+- Does an employer have less than 20 full and/or part-time employees for 20 or more weeks in the prior calendar year and are not part of a multi-employer group health plan?

-- Does an employer have 20 or more full-time and/or part-time employees on their “payroll” for each working day in each of 20 or more calendar weeks in the current or preceding calendar year?
+- Does an employer have between 20-99 full and/or part-time employees for 20 or more weeks in the prior calendar year?
 The 20 weeks do not have to be consecutive.

 - Does an employer have 100 or more full and/or part-time employees during the prior calendar year for 50% or more of the employer’s business days?